-Chemical products should be designed so that at the end of their function they break
+Chemical products should be designed so that at the end of their function they break down into innocuous degradation products and do not persist in the environment.

 Green chemistry practitioners aspire to optimize the commercial function of a chemical while minimizing its hazard and risk.
 Hazard, the capability to cause harm, is an inherent characteristic arising, like function, from a chemical's stereochemistry (the content and arrangement of atoms).